serokell/blog-posts/existential-vs-universal-quantification/article.md

 # Existential and Universal Quantification in Haskell

 This article gives a brief introduction into one of the most common Haskell extensions – `ExplicitForAll` – and syntax constructions that this extension brings to language.
-I haven't yet found any big project that wouldn't use this extension, so it is very useful to either become acquainted with it or to refresh it in your memory if you already know about it.
+It is used in about all big haskell projects, so it is very nice to either become acquainted with it or to refresh it in your memory if you already know about it.

 Stay tuned if you want to know how to create lists of differently typed variables, how to add complex constraints, and more!

 ## Introduction

-From predicate logic, we know about the existence of two quantifiers – `$\forall$` and `$\exists$` – that we can apply to a term `x` and some statement.
-The former means: "For every term x, the statement is true", the later: `"There is at least one term x for which this statement is true"`.

-Since Haskell is based on predicate logic, there is a place for these quantifiers in language syntax.
-However, in Haskell, we are talking not about some terms and statements but about types.
+By default quantification in Haskell is implicit.
+Without special extension - `ExplicitForAll`, quantifiers will stay hidden.
+However, enabling it allows us to see the true functions types, like for example, the type of `id`.

 ```haskell
 id :: forall a. a -> a
 id x = x
 ```

-This quantification is implicit by default (if you check the type signature of `id`, there is no quantifier there).
-To make it explicit, you need to use a specific extension – "ExplicitForAll".
+This quantifier comes from predicate logic.
+From there we also know about existence of the `exists` quantifier.
+While, there were some attempts to use it [in the past](https://web.archive.org/web/20060304191310/https://hackage.haskell.org/trac/haskell-prime/wiki/ExistentialQuantification#Syntaxofexistentials), it was removed from the compiler, in favor of using only `forall` one.

+The key point of both universal and existential quantification is choosing where, we are going to instantiate a type variable - where it is defined, or where it is used.

 ## Universal quantification and `ExplicitForAll`

-The key point of both universal and existential quantification is choosing who is responsible for deducing types of a function, datatype, or class.
 By default, all type variables are considered universally quantified.
-It means that the **caller** of a function (so, the programmer, actually) is responsible in case the type variable is ambiguous.
+It means that what type variable means is chosen, when you call a function.
+For example, every time you call `id` in other functions, type variable `a` is specified with concrete type.

 ### Usage

-Let's try to add `forall.` manually.
+Let's try to add `forall` manually.
 The syntax is very simple – at the beginning of function or instance declaration, before any constraints or arguments are used, use the quantifier to introduce all type variables you want to use later: